The name of the Association shall be International Secure Information Governance & Management Association (i-SIGMA).

 Upon the Board of Director’s acceptance of the slate of candidates, the Committee shall, by correspondence or otherwise, review the nominees’ eligibility under the bylaws and obtain the nominees’ commitment to serve in case they are elected to the position nominated.
 If no nominees are submitted for an open position, the committee shall use its best effort to seek nominees from eligible member representatives.

 The list of candidates shall be submitted to the Secretary of the Association no less than sixty (60) days before the annual membership meeting.
 A memo of such candidates with the notice of the annual meeting shall be sent to members.

 There shall be a Membership Committee for the Association that will be chaired by the President-Elect.

 All Committees shall conduct operations and procedures in accordance with Roberts Rules of Order.

-Upon dissolution of the Association, it shall be the obligation of the Treasurer to ensure that all debts and claims against the Association shall be paid.
+Upon dissolution of the Association, all debts and claims against the Association shall be paid.
 If there are any funds remaining after the payment of debts and obligations, it shall be distributed to such organization or organizations that are exempt organization or organizations under Section 501(c)(3), 501(c)(4), or 501(c)(6) of the Internal Revenue Code of 1986 (or corresponding provision of any future United States Internal Revenue Law), as the Board of Directors shall determine.